Skip to Content

 How do you make nut and seed butter?

-All you need to make healthy, fresh seed and nut butter is a handful of nuts and seeds, some salt, and a food processor.
+All you need to make fresh seed and nut butter is a handful of nuts and seeds, some salt, and a food processor.
 You want a quality food processor.
 Not all food processors are worth their keep and some of them just won’t stand up to the workload that is necessary for certain tasks.

 Processing nuts and seeds into a smooth and creamy butter demands a fair amount of time and energy from your food processor.
 Not all food processors will do the job well.